You can make enough raviolis for 2 or 3 meals (dinner and lunch for family of 4) and the cost is less than the price of a large NY pizza.

 Using 1 pound of ricotta, 1-8 oz. pkg. mozzarella, shredded, 2 tablespoons of grated Pecorino Romano cheese, 1/4 cup chopped fresh parsley and salt and pepper to taste you can fill the 72 raviolis, then freeze them and save for future meals.

 Make homemade tomato sauce using this easy recipe.
-With a mixed green salad you will have an economical and nutritious family friendly ravioli dinner.
-Because semolina flour has a higher protein content it adds additional nutrition to your pasta meal.
+Add a mixed green salad as a side and you’ll have an economical and nutritious family friendly ravioli dinner.

 Recipe from Bob’s Red Mill.

 - 1 1/2 cup Bob’s Red Mill Semolina Flour

 Using a stand mixer will mix and knead the dough in one step.
 Start the mixing process on low to medium to combine the ingredients and then switch to medium/med-high to knead the dough.
 This process takes approximately 3-5 minutes.